pattywong/Multi-label-Classification-of-Chest-X-ray-Images-for-Disease-Diagnosis/README.md

 ```

 ### Installing Microsoft Visual Studio
 Cuda libraries will be compiled using MSVS as a compiler.
 It is necessary to select the correct version of MSVS depending on the version of the Cuda toolkit you are selecting.
-You can download the Community Version of Microsoft Visual Studio [here](https://visualstudio.microsoft.com/downloads/).
+You can download the Community Version of Microsoft Visual Studio from https://visualstudio.microsoft.com/downloads/

 ## Training model